JetBlue Isn’t Taking Off to London Until 2021 – Here Are 3 Ways to Get Cheap Flights to London Right Now

 You can earn Delta miles with any of the AMEX Delta cards, but right now the offers aren’t as good as they have been.
 So you’re better off earning AMEX Membership Rewards points, which transfer to Delta at a 1:1 ratio.

-Currently The Platinum Card® from American Express and The Business Platinum® Card from American Express have the biggest AMEX Membership Rewards points intro bonuses.
-You can earn AMEX points with any of these cards:
+Currently The Platinum Card® from American Express and The Business Platinum Card® from American Express have the biggest AMEX Membership Rewards points intro bonuses.

 If you’ve got questions about Delta SkyMiles, check out our Delta SkyMiles review.